 It is possible to nominate an Anna Boyksen Fellowship candidate as part of a “tandem package” together with a Hans Fischer (Senior) Fellowship candidate.
 However, this is not mandatory – it is also possible to only nominate one candidate for an Anna Boyksen Fellowship.

 Anna Boyksen Visiting Fellowship

 For those scientists who cannot make the requirement of several months’ stays at TUM, TUM-IAS offers Visiting Fellowships.
 TUM-IAS supports these short stays with travel and accommodation funding.

 How to apply

 Please submit the following documents:

-The Director of TUM-IAS will decide on the award after consultation with the TUM Senior Vice President Diversity & Talent Management and the TUM Gender & Diversity Board.
+Decisions on the award will be made in consultation with the TUM Senior Vice President Talent Management & Diversity and the TUM Gender & Diversity Board.